codingMustache/codingMustache/README.md

 ## Joke of the Day

-A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”
+Where does Napoleon keep his armies?
+In his sleevies.

 ## Daily Trivia

-What was the name given to Android 4.3?
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. Lollipop
+ 1. Cheetah
- 2. Nutella
+ 2. Tiger
- 3. Froyo
+ 3. Puma
- 4. Jelly Bean
+ 4. Leopard

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Cheetah
 </details>